rafaelsmonte/hackaton-user-accounts/docs/service.md

 ## Handling Authentication Requests

 This function processes authentication-related requests, ensuring proper request validation, user verification, and response handling.
-It interacts with an external identity management service (AWS Cognito) to facilitate user registration and authentication.
+It integrates with AWS API Gateway for event reception and AWS Cognito for user authentication.

 #### **1. Receiving the Request**